|Course code: 502006||Subject title: INSECT FARMING|

 |A-4 Assignments & group projects||25|

-The course has been structured into seven modules (approx. one per week) in which different activities will be accomplished by the students as assessed by the instructors.
+The course has been structured into seven modules (approx. one per week) each comprising several activities, which include:

 Instructors will be available for synchronous tutorages weekly to answer questions related to the study material or the assignments.